LJXzz/qbb2022-answers/day1-homework/README.md

  source line number 1

-Then I tried to google, and google suggested that we have to get variable outside awk with -v
+Then I tried to google, and google suggested that we have to get variable outside awk with -v and we also have to removing the `$` from the `for $nuc in A C G T`
 output:
 Considering  A
  354 C